adlarkin/CMU_RISS_ROS_Workshop/README.md

-# ROS_Tutorials
+# CMU_RISS_ROS_Workshop

 A set of interactive tutorials for learning ROS (Robot Operating System).
+This tutorial was initially designed to be used as a workshop for Carnegie Mellon's 2020 [RISS](https://riss.ri.cmu.edu/) program, but can be used by anyone who is interested in learning core ROS concepts in a few hours.
+This tutorial assumes no prior knowledge of ROS.

 These tutorials will cover concepts using ROS Melodic.

 ## Requirements

+### Host Machine With Unix-Based OS

+The Docker image provided in this tutorial relies on the [X Window System](https://en.wikipedia.org/wiki/X_Window_System) to show graphical displays.
+Most (if not all) Unix-based OS's should have this installed by default, so it is recommended to go through these tutorials on a Unix-based OS like Ubuntu to guarantee that you can view GUIs through Docker.

+If you don't already have a Unix-based OS like Ubuntu on your machine, please take a moment to install one now (Mac users should not have to worry about this).
+Windows users can either download an OS like Ubuntu as a virtual machine through something like [Virtualbox](https://www.virtualbox.org/) or dual-boot Ubuntu alongside Windows.

 ### Docker

 We will be using [Docker](https://www.docker.com/) so that you do not have to download ROS on your machine directly.
-You do not need to have prior knowledge about Docker to use it for these tutorials (although it is helpful), but you will need to install Docker on your machine.
+You do not need to have prior knowledge about Docker to use it for these tutorials, but you will need to install Docker on your machine.
 Please visit the tutorial's [docker](./docker/README.md) page and follow the instructions there to get ROS set up on your computer via Docker.

 ### C++